Random Access Channel Coding in the Finite Blocklength Regime

-\begin{theorem}[Hoeffding's test\cite{hoeffding1965}] Let $\mathcal{Y}$ be a finite set.
-As long as $P_{Y_0}$ is absolutely continuous with respect to $Q$, and $P_{Y_0} \neq Q$, where $Q$ is the unknown alternative distribution of $Y_0$, type-I and type-II errors of the Hoeffding's test satisfy
+\begin{theorem}[Hoeffding's test\cite{hoeffding1965}] Let $\mathcal{Y}$ be a finite set, and let $Q$ be an unknown alternative distribution for $Y_0$.
+If $P_{Y_0}$ is absolutely continuous with respect to $Q$, and $P_{Y_0} \neq Q$, then the type-I and type-II errors of Hoeffding's test satisfy

 \end{theorem} In \cite{hoeffding1965}, a more restrictive assumption ($P_{Y_0}(y) > 0$ and $Q(y) > 0$ for all $y \in \mathcal{Y}$) is used.
-Absolute continuity is sufficient according to the proofs given in \cite{zeitouni1991} and \cite[Th.
-2.3]{csiszar2004}, which both use Sanov's theorem.
+Absolute continuity is sufficient according to the proofs given in \cite{zeitouni1991} and \cite[Th.~2.3]{csiszar2004}, which both rely on Sanov's theorem.
 The error exponents of Hoeffding's test coincide with the exponents of the optimal (Neyman-Pearson Lemma) binary hypothesis test.
 Therefore, Hoeffding's test is asymptotically universally most powerful.